 Novartis Patient Support During COVID-19

-Novartis understands the concern and uncertainty that health care professionals and patients may be facing surrounding the coronavirus (COVID-19) and is committed to continuing to meet your needs as the circumstances evolve.
-Novartis is here for support.
+Novartis understands the concern and uncertainty that healthcare professionals and patients may be facing surrounding the coronavirus (COVID-19) and is committed to continuing to meet patients’ needs as the circumstances evolve.

 Patient Assistance Now Oncology (PANO) is your first stop for information about Novartis Oncology Patient Support services.
 Dedicated support specialists help direct callers to the services that best fit their needs.
 To learn more, call 800.282.7630 or visit its website.